Understanding the 5/12 Roof Pitch: Benefits, Challenges, and Cost Considerations

 1. Asphalt Shingles

 Asphalt shingles are the most common and affordable choice.
-They provide excellent protection, ease of installation, and come in various styles and colors.
+They provide excellent protection, ease of installation,during a residential roof replacement and come in various styles and colors.
 S&K Construction And Remodeling LLC, a preferred Owens Corning contractor, specializes in high-quality asphalt shingle installations.

 2. Metal Roofing